Bahía Bustamante: History

 Don Lorenzo Soriano (Baeza, Jaén Spain, 1901-1987) visited the area in 1953, looking for seaweed to extract colloid that allowed him to continue with the production of the Malvik hairspray, an activity that began in 1947.
 After visiting the Patagonian coast in search of seaweed, he discovered Bahia Bustamante, known locally as Bahia Podrida (Rotten Bay) due to the accumulation of seaweed in a state of putrefaction.
 He performed the first assessment and then, with his children, he began collecting seaweed, giving rise to this unique seaweed town.

 At first there were only two buildings facing the sea.
 There they installed and began to build what is now Bahia Bustamante.
 They built houses and rooms for more than 400 employees, a school, church, police station, warehouses, workshops and a procurement store, among other facilities.

 Thus this small town was born in a lonely place in Patagonia, surviving on natural resources.
 From 2004, in addition to its agricultural activities, tourism activities were added, opening its doors to those who want to enjoy an incredible nature.

+In 2009 the Patagonia Austral Interjurisdictional Coastal Marine Park was created, which includes Bahia Bustamante.